material-shell/material-shell/documentation/material-shell.md

 # Material-shell

-A simple yet productivity oriented GNOME shell replacement that provide an innovante and automated workflow with the goal to be easier and faster to use and propose a great user experience.
+A simple yet productivity oriented GNOME shell replacement that provide an innovante and automated mouse/keyboard workflow with the goal to be easier and faster to use and propose a great user experience.

-Made by following the Material design guidelines which help us to propose an aesthetic and accessible interface.
+Made by following the [Material Design guidelines](https://material.io) which help us to propose an aesthetic and accessible interface.

 ## Workflow